GilOliveira/schemadotorg/modules/schemadotorg_jsonld_endpoint/README.md

 Notes
 -----

-The Schema.org Blueprints JSON-LD Endpoint module is mainly application to decoupled applications that want to include JSON-LD with in the front-end application.
+The Schema.org Blueprints JSON-LD Endpoint module mainly applies to decoupled applications that want to include JSON-LD in the front-end application.